skornweiss/covid_protocols_rtd/docs/index.md

     b.  **Recommendation**:

         i.  **We recommend against using steroids for COVID-19 except as
-            > part of a clinical trial**
+            > part of a clinical trial or if treating another
+            > indication**

             1. This is in line with WHO guidance ([[WHO, *COVID-19
                 > Interim guidance*, March
                 > 2020]{.underline}](http://www.who.int/publications-detail/clinical-management-of-severe-acute-respiratory-infection-when-novel-coronavirus-(ncov)-infection-is-suspected)).

-    c.  **Use corticosteroids if required for other indications:**

-        i.
-Use the lowest dose for the shortest duration:
+        ii.
+If required, use corticosteroids at the lowest dose for the
+            > shortest duration:

             1. Asthma or COPD exacerbation